copcio/copcio.github.io/DRAFT-SPEC.md

 COPC files *MUST* contain data with *ONLY* Point Data Record Format 6, 7, or 8.

-* Waveform PDRFs are not supported in COPC
-* LAZ 1.4 supports selective decompression for only the "wide" PDRFs
-* Data constraints ease the permutation matrix of possibilities, especially for classification bits, classification field, and availability of GPS time.

 ## Spatial reference VLR

 | User ID                    | Record ID        |